harpooncorp/docs/docs/source/usage.rst

 Tearing down a cluster
 ----------------------
 Don't need your cluster running all the time?
 No problem!
-Hit the "shutdown" button on the cloud/node element in the workspace.
+Hit the "shutdown" button on the cluster controller element in the workspace.
 This will automatically tear down all the infrastructure harpoon was using in your cloud service provider account